 I'm interested in working as a student employee with the campaign -- how can I apply?

-Paid and volunteer student positions are available for 2016.
-To apply, please fill out the campaign assistant application and email it to email@example.com.
+Paid and volunteer student positions are available for 2017.
+To apply, please complete the campaign assistant application to apply.

 Where and when can I drop off donations?

 There will be Good Stuff donation drop-off stations in every residence hall beginning on Study Day.
 There will be signs posted with the locations.
 Please do NOT leave items inside your room or in the hallways or stairwells.